How Screen Readers Make Digital Content Accessible

 Screen readers are software that enables those who cannot see the screen to access information on computers and smartphones.
 The technology reads the screen aloud or converts it to Braille.

-While screen-reading software is primarily designed for users who are blind or have low vision, they’re also used by many people who have learning disabilities and people who prefer not to view visual content for various reasons.
+While most screen readers are used by people who are blind or have low vision, they’re also used by people with learning disabilities or those who prefer not to view visual content for various reasons.

 How Do Screen Readers Work?

-- Text-to-Speech Output, where the words are read directly to the user, or
+• Text-to-Speech Output: This is where words are read directly to the user

-- Braille Display, where the user can read the output through a tactile pad that translates the words into Braille.
+• Braille Display: Users read the output through a tactile pad that translates the words into Braille

 Screen Reader Customization